Distinctive, durable and versatile, Kilkenny Blue Limestone has been used architecturally since the stone age.

 Fossil is carefully sourced from special fossil beds and features relics of ancient marine life that give the stone its distinguishing characteristic.
 These large oyster and coral fossils can be used to create an intriguing visual pattern.

-The main popularity with Carlow is not only it’s ‘blue’ colour and UK provenance but also it becomes more vivid and recognisable with its wide variety of different finishes.
+The main popularity with Kilkenny is not only it’s ‘blue’ colour and UK provenance but also it becomes more vivid and recognisable with its wide variety of different finishes.

 A designer can become really creative with these textures and use within one piece of stone or within blended mixes.